lucasrla/dev-notes/foundations/git.md

   /usr/bin/git
 ```

-But we want the flexibility and control over own tools, so:
+But we want the flexibility of having control over own tools, so:

 ```sh
 brew install git